Bills' Taron Johnson returns Lamar Jackson interception 101 yards for TD vs. Ravens

 Johnson had an interception returned for a touchdown during the regular season

-Buffalo Bills cornerback Taron Johnson may have made the play of the night in the third quarter against the Baltimore Ravens on Saturday night during a divisional-round game.
+Buffalo Bills cornerback Taron Johnson may have made the play of the night in the third quarter against the Baltimore Ravens on Saturday night during an NFL divisional-round playoff game.

 Johnson picked off Ravens quarterback Lamar Jackson in the end zone and returned the ball 101 yards for a touchdown.
 The score put the Bills up 17-3 with a few seconds remaining in the third.